frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-13.md

 **Jarrod** was taken down in the box.
 Not a dirty tackle but definitely a foul

+{{< vimeo 728765855 >}}

+> 4-0

 Another chance from **Jarrod**.
 He’s getting a lot today, but it’s sent into the hockey pitch

 More shots from the Frothers.
 Stat sheet going to be stacked this game. **Bunting** with the one-on-one but it’s kicked straight at the keeper

 Quick redemption though as he scores.
 I was too busy retrieving the ball so didn’t see it.
 Frothers

 > 5-0

-Jarrods everywhere.
-Very similar 50/50, headered over the keeper at the 18 yard.
+**Jarrods** everywhere.
+Very similar 50/50, headered over the keeper at the 18-yard.
 Side by side sprint against a defender who does a shit attempt at a clearance.
-So bad it’s good though as Jarrod can’t control it and it’s out for a goal kick
+So bad it’s good though as **Jarrod** can’t control it and it’s out for a goal kick

-Jarrod chips the keeper for a hatty but it’s called offside.
-The refs missed a defender who was holding his dick on the 6 yard box.
+**Jarrod** chips the keeper for a hatty but it’s called offside.
+The refs missed a defender who was holding his dick on the 6-yard box.
 Realises the error and gives a drop ball.
-Not going to help Jarrod sleep tonight
+Not going to help **Jarrod** sleep tonight

-Chris glances a header just over the cross bar wrapping up a dominant frother spell.
+**Chris** glances a header just over the crossbar wrapping up a dominant frother spell.

-Full time, 5-0 end to end win
+## Full-time, 5-0 end-to-end win

+## Man of The Match

+The man who will still be haunting the dreams of the KNyaw defenders. **Jarrod** was relentless and displayed a great combo of pace and power to bully the opposition and bag himself two goals.

+Honourable mention to the man in the field, **Jamie Hatch**

+## Dick of the Day

+{{< vimeo 728765900 >}}